satyamisme/ZTE-MF297D_Nordic1_B0X-WPA3/README.md

 The really first wiki online for hacking the router firmware used by (Telia_ZTE_-_MF297D) delivered from ZTE.
 This repo will be updated very often from today's date (2022-06-11), I choose to post everything here instead of reporting cve's, as usual!
 I start today and we'll see how it goes, lets begin.! :)

 Alright, I just got the router `2022-06-11` and I saw Daniel Wong is the only guy that reported a cryptographic issues vulnerability so now we have to find a way to hurry to turn off the upgrade from 2022-06-09!
 No worries, I got you covered!
+I will add everything I find, I will rewrite this wiki when I  there is time:)

 ### Router Info